-Dates: Five Thursdays from 2:30-4pm, followed by optional office hours from 4-6pm (October 2, October 16, October 30, November 13, and November 20).
+Dates: Fours Thursdays from 2:30-4pm and one Friday from 10-11:30am, followed by optional office hours (October 2, October 17, October 30, November 13, and November 20).

 Focus: This study group explores the role of diplomacy in the United States' national security toolkit, drawing on perspectives from senior policy practitioners, primary sources from government, as well scholarship from think tanks and academia.
 Over five sessions, course participants gain a better understanding of how foreign policy is developed, debated, and implemented; analyze the United States' evolving role in the world; and build practical skills for exerting influence within large organizations.
 Participants explore the unique capabilities and limitations of diplomacy, the interplay between domestic politics and U.S. foreign policy, and the future of diplomacy.
 While policymaking from Washington will be the primary focus, the sessions also integrate comparative examples from other countries, including the People's Republic of China.